mano3queijos/crud-spring/README.md

 	}
 }
 ```
+> - this step is optional in case you already using an existing database/table.

 >@SpringBootApplication:
 Essa anotação é usada para marcar a classe SpringCloudMysqlApplication como a classe principal do aplicativo Spring Boot.
 Isso significa que a partir dessa classe, o aplicativo será inicializado.